AnthyOliveira/Clara/docs/GeneralCommands.md

 ### !diferenças

-Este comando exibe informações sobre as principais diferenças entre a versão antiga e a nova da ravena.
+Este comando exibe informações sobre as principais diferenças entre a versão antiga e a nova da clara.

 #### Funcionalidades:
 - Explica as mudanças no sistema de comandos